 Faculty, staff, and students are cautioned never to attempt to apprehend or pursue a suspected criminal.
 If you have any doubts about whether to report something that has occurred, report it.
 Victims of or witnesses to crimes may disclose them on a voluntary, confidential basis to the Office of the Dean of Students or the Department of Public Safety, which can then determine whether the event constitutes a crime to be collected and statistically reported.
-Your cooperation in timely reporting assists the University in issuing equally timely warnings to the campus community.
+Timely reporting assists the University in issuing timely warnings to the campus community.
 All crimes must be reported immediately.